NEED HELP REGISTERING?

 Drawing Placement Exam

-If you would like to test out of Drawing 1, you may take the Drawing Placement exam.
-It is offered during orientation week and the first two days of classes.
-Drawing exams are due the first Wednesday of classes by 10:00am, on 8/26/2015.
+The department strongly encourages entering students to take Drawing I, even those with prior art experience.
+If you believe you can test out of Drawing 1, you may take the Drawing Placement exam offered during orientation week and during the first two days of classes.
+Drawing exams are due the first Wednesday of classes by 10:00am.
 Download the information and instructions here.

 THINKING ABOUT A B.F.A.?